jspricke/python-abook/README.rst

   $ abook2vcf --help
   $ abook2vcf ~/path/to/abook/addressbook ~/path/to/write/contacts.vcf

+  # ommit the output file to print results to stdout

+  $ abook2vcf ~/path/to/abook/addressbook

   # convert vcf contact/s and write them to your addressbook

   $ vcf2abook --help